xremap/xremap/README.md

 * Automatically remap newly connected devices by starting xremap with `--watch`.
 * Support [Emacs-like key remapping](example/emacs.yml), including the mark mode.
 * Trigger commands on key press/release events.
+* Use a non-modifier key as a virtual modifier key.

 ## Installation